vmosiichuk-dev/ps2-horror/README.md

 ## Future Improvements
 I am committed to improving the PS2 Survival Horror Classics Game Library App to provide an even better user experience.
 Here are some potential future enhancements I'm considering:

-- ~~**Integration with IGDB API**~~ <br>
-~~I'm exploring the possibility of integrating with the IGDB (Internet Game Database) API to enrich the game addition process by selecting games by title from the database and fill added games with relevant metadata and cover images.~~
+- :white_check_mark: **Integration with IGDB API** <br> I'm exploring the possibility of integrating with the IGDB (Internet Game Database) API to enrich the game addition process by selecting games by title from the database and fill added games with relevant metadata and cover images.
+- **Value Calculation** <br>
+I will use the prices of each item to calculate the current value of your collection based on your selected price options.
+This value will be displayed under the Collected filter.
+- **Wishlist Filter** <br>
+With the addition of new border styles associated with pricing options for collected games, I want to use a star indicator for a 4th filter - Wishlist.
+This will allow the user to plan their collector's journey and see the value of the games added to a wishlist for all price categories.
 - **User Accounts and Syncing** <br>
 I'm also considering implementing user accounts, enabling users to create profiles, save their progress, and synchronize their collections across different devices.
 - **Rating Sorting** <br>